-Naltrexone is a prescription commonly used in standard doses (50 mg or more) to bind the endogenous opioid receptors in treatment of addiction.
+Naltrexone is a prescription commonly used in standard doses (50 mg or more) to bind the endogenous opioid receptors in the treatment of addiction.
 More recently, low doses of naltrexone are being used for its gentle effect on inflammation and immune function.

 Low dose naltrexone (LDN) has been found to act as a glial cell modulator, decreasing microglial production of inflammatory factors such as cytokines, substance P, nitric oxide, etc.8 Many inflammatory and pain conditions involve chronic activation of these immune cells.

-As you may have heard, Vitamin D is an excellent way to boost your immunities and help with a variety of different concerns.
+As you may have heard, Vitamin D is an excellent way to boost your immunity and help with a variety of different concerns.
 What you may not know is that Vitamin D deficiency is extremely prevalent in women diagnosed with PCOS – rates are as high as 67-85%!
 Not only that, research has linked Vitamin D deficiency to insulin resistance, showing an inverse relationship between Vitamin D levels and metabolic function.9

 6.1 million young American women have difficulty achieving pregnancy.
-That’s 10% of reproductive aged women in the United States!
+That’s 10% of reproductive-aged women in the United States!
 The cause of this is primarily ovulatory dysfunction, commonly seen in women with PCOS.

 Research has found a direct relationship between Vitamin D levels and ovulation/live birth rates.10 Vitamin D levels below 20ng/mL are associated with lower ovulation rates and decreased success in ovulation, even with therapies.

 In contrast, Vitamin D levels above 45ng/mL are associated with increased chances of live births.
-These results suggest that the optimal serum Vitamin D levels for women who are pregnant or trying to conceive fall above the 45ng/mL.
+These results suggest that the optimal serum Vitamin D levels for women who are pregnant or trying to conceive fall above 45ng/mL.